Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 The Girl from Reykhólar - Icelandic Folklore

-I found this elf-story in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason about an elf-man and half an elf-child.
+I found this elf-story in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason about an elf-man and half an elf-child.
 It happened by and at the old Reykhólakirkja church:

-In a short while, her employer looked for her as he suspected some things, and as he entered the church the girl was gone; the minister looked around and saw a man in a red tunic riding away on a horse and the girl was sitting behind him on the horse.
+In a short while, her employer looked for her, suspecting something, and as he entered the church, the girl was gone.
+The minister looked around and saw a man in a red tunic riding away on horseback, with the girl sitting behind him.

-That man gave the minister's wife regards from his wife with the instructions that a child, who she would find lying in a crib in front of the church door when she woke up, should be christened - and the minister clothing on top of the crib should be a payment to the minister for the christening.
+That man gave the minister's wife regards from his wife with the instructions that a child, whom she would find lying in a crib in front of the church door when she woke up, should be christened, and the minister's clothing on top of the crib should be a payment to the minister for the christening.

 Reykhólakirkja church at Reykhólar

-The minister's wife woke up and everything was as the hidden man had shown her in her dream; the crib was found in that specific place with the child in it - and on top of the crib was the rich clothing for the minister and a linen gown.
+The minister's wife woke up, and everything was as the hidden man had shown her in her dream: the crib was in that specific place, with the child in it, and on top of the crib were the minister's rich clothing and a linen gown.

-The minister then christened the child and it was put in the crib in the same way as it had been found.
-The minister took the rich clothing, but the linen gown was put on top of the crib.
-A little later the crib with the child was gone, but the linen gown was left behind.
+The minister then christened the child, and it was put in the crib in the same way as it had been found.
+The minister took the rich clothing, but the linen gown was placed on top of the crib.
+A little later, the crib with the child was gone, but the linen gown was left behind.

 The site of the altar of the old Reykhólakirkja church